How to Fix "Ethernet doesn't have a valid IP configuration" Error on Windows 10

 Clear Network Cache

-When all three commands are executed, restart the computer and see if this fixed the "Ethernet doesn't have a valid IP configuration" error.
+When all three commands are executed, restart the computer and see if the "Ethernet doesn't have a valid IP configuration" error is fixed.

 Configure TCP/IP Settings Manually